sradc/sradc.github.io/_posts/2023-09-25-reversal-curse.md

 Which got an accuracy of 50% with gpt-4, and 45% with gpt-3.5-turbo.

-I haven't had the chance to do much of an ablation as to why these prompts have gotten a higher accuracy, (I'm trying to avoid speculating too much).
+I haven't had the chance to do a proper ablation as to why these prompts have gotten a higher accuracy, (I'm trying to avoid speculating).
 However, running this has been rather expensive (I've spent ~$100 so far...), so not sure how much more I'll dig into it...

 I put my working in this [pull request](https://github.com/lukasberglund/reversal_curse/pull/4) into the original repo.